-Due to the explorative nature of this study, we remain open to different results and different explanations (cf. Lindberg 2019).
-However, based on existing work, we have some prior assertions, which we expect to see.

-Answering our research question as stated above, we expect social networks, derived from the collaboration networks of modules, to have an effect on technical networks, derived from the dependencies of modules within ecosystems.
-In detail, we expect to see that if collaboration networks are of less modularity, dependency networks are as well.
-We expect this to occur because developers bring their own technical experience and knowledge into the projects they are working on – including modules they have used before.
+Due to the exploratory nature of this study, we remain open to different results and different explanations (cf. Lindberg 2019).
+However, based on existing work, we have some prior assumptions of what we expect to see.
+First, we expect the developers’ social networks to affect the technical network of the ecosystem.
+We expect this to occur because developers bring their own technical experience and knowledge into the projects they are working on, which includes integrating modules they have used before in other projects.
 This means that if developers collaborate on different modules together, they might use the same dependencies across multiple modules.
-Hence, these choices made by one third-party developer might create trajectories for the remaining third-party developers (Boland et al. 2007), especially if they share the same digital habitat.
+Hence, these choices made by one actor might create trajectories for the remaining actors (Boland et al. 2007).

-Regarding the interrelation of structure and technical dependencies, we see a priori no indication for the structure (i.e., collaborators) to follow the technical dependencies – we would, as done above, argue for an inverse effect (i.e., the technical dependencies to follow the collaborators).
-In our specific context, we imagine only marginal cases in which the social network (i.e., collaborators) changes due to changes in the technical network (i.e., dependencies) – for instance, only due to a help request from the collaborators of the including module towards collaborators of the dependency.
+Proposition 1: The technical dependencies of a module are influenced by the social relations of participating actors.

+Second, we also expect technical network to have an effect on the social network.
+For instance, developers using a particular module might seek help from its developer, report a bug, or request additional functionality.
+This connection might lead to new social relations in the future.
+For example, both actors might collaborate on new modules, merge their existing modules due to similar functionalities, or form new clusters of actors.

+Proposition 2: The social relations of participating actors are influenced by the technical dependencies of contributed modules.

+Third, based on the shown interdependent relationship between social actors and technical dependencies, we expect to see a cyclical interaction between both networks.

+Proposition 3: The technical dependencies of a module and the social relations of associated actors form a cyclical interaction over time.

-Further, we expect number of modules to correlate with download numbers, as a higher number of available modules might increase the value of an ecosystem for developers, as more modules might increase reuse and the chance to find a suitable module for a problem at hand.
+Fourth, we expect the growth of the social network to correlate with the growth of the technical network, as a higher number of available modules increases the attractiveness of the ecosystem for developers (Parker et al. 2017).
+This is because more modules might increase reuse and the chance to find a suitable module for a problem at hand.